Bella Vista Motel Blenheim

 Queen bed, shower ensuite, tea/coffee and toast making facilities, microwave.
 Refrigerator, iron and ironing board.

 Queen bed.
 Shower ensuite.
 Kitchenette with microwave, hot plates and fry pan.
 Refrigerator, iron and ironing board.
+Easy access ground floor Queen Studio's are available on request.

 Queen bed plus King Single bed.
 Shower ensuite.
 Kitchenette with microwave, hot plates and fry pan available.
 Refrigerator, iron and ironing board.